-- All trees on land owned by Housing have been surveyed and labelled, and appropriate management identified and prioritised.
+- The new Denny War Memorial Garden includes wildlife planting, habitat piles and wildlife interpretation boards.
+(Development Services). - All trees on land owned by Housing have been surveyed and labelled, and appropriate management identified and prioritised.
 Development Services are starting a similar audit of trees on their land.
 (Corporate & Neighbourhood and Development Services). - The unpaid work team have contributed to a wide range of environmental projects, including working to restore the walled garden at Dollar Park with service users of the joint dementia unit.
 (Social Work Services). - Work to upgrade areas of open space on Housing land has identified areas suitable for biodiversity enhancements such as planting wildlife friendly bulbs.
 (Corporate & Neighbourhood Services). - Natural flood management projects have been undertaken which deliver wildlife benefits.
-(Development Services). - The Local Biodiversity Action Plan process delivers a wide range of local biodiversity projects on Council land or with the direct support of council staff (including the Biodiversity Officer).
-Since 2011 these have included: - o management of a number of ecologically important sites, - o tree sparrow and barn owl conservation, - o great crested newt monitoring, - o pond conservation, - o development of a bog restoration group, - o management of brownfield sites including Forge Dam, - o a Falkirk Invasive Species Forum to raise awareness of, monitor and control invasive species, - o management of a rare orchid population, - o a review of locally designated sites and identification of potential new sites, and - o work to conserve the wintering bean goose flock.

-- Slamannan Primary School has completed the 'Where Have You Bean Geese?' project, working to understand and appreciate the unique flock of bean geese that winter nearby on the Slamannan Plateau.
+(Development Services). - Larbert High School is working closely with conservation organisations and the local community to protect and enhance the Carron Dams Local Nature Reserve and to use it for learning across the curriculum.
+The school won the RSPB's Nature of Scotland Award 'Education category' 2013 for their work.
+(Education and Development Services). - The Local Biodiversity Action Plan process delivers a wide range of local biodiversity projects on Council land or with the direct support of council staff (including the Biodiversity Officer).
+Since 2011 these have included: - o management of a number of ecologically important sites, - o tree sparrow and barn owl conservation, - o great crested newt monitoring, - o pond conservation, - o development of a bog restoration group, - o management of brownfield sites including Forge Dam, - o a Falkirk Invasive Species Forum to raise awareness of, monitor and control invasive species, - o management of a rare orchid population, - o a review of locally designated sites and identification of potential new sites, and - o work to conserve the wintering bean goose flock. - Slamannan Primary School has completed the 'Where Have You Bean Geese' project, working to understand and appreciate the unique flock of bean geese that winter nearby on the Slamannan Plateau.
 (Education and Development Services). - The Council protects over 80 locally designated wildlife sites and sites of importance for nature conservation.
 Management plans have been produced and are now being implemented for a number of designated sites owned by Falkirk Council.
+(Development Services). - Falkirk Council is a key partner in the Inner Forth Landscape Initiative and delivering a range of biodiversity projects as part of the initiative.
 (Development Services).